influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/tick/syntax.md

 ##### Strings
-Strings begin with either one or three single single quotation marks: `'` or `'''`.
+Strings begin with either one or three single quotation marks: `'` or `'''`.
 Strings can be concatenated using the addition `+` operator.
 To escape quotation marks within a string delimited by a single quotation mark use the backslash character.
 If it is to be anticipated that many single quotation marks will be encountered inside the string, delimit it using triple single quotation marks instead.
 A string delimited by triple quotation marks requires no escape sequences.
 In both string demarcation cases, the double quotation mark, which is used to access field and tag values, can be used without an escape.

 **Example 6 &ndash; Basic strings**